 Eggs and cholesterol

-However, the amount of saturated fat we eat has more effect on the amount of cholesterol in our blood than eating eggs does.
+Although eggs contain cholesterol, the amount of saturated fat we eat has more effect on the amount of cholesterol in our blood than the cholesterol we get from eating eggs.

-If your GP or health professional has told you to watch your cholesterol levels, your priority should be to cut down on saturated fat.
+If your GP or health professional has told you to watch your cholesterol levels, your priority should be to cut down on saturated fat across your diet.
 You can get advice in Eat less saturated fat.

 If you are eating a balanced diet, you only need to cut down on eggs if you have been told to do so by your GP or dietitian.

-Eating raw eggs, eggs with runny yolks or any food that is uncooked or only lightly cooked and contains raw eggs can cause food poisoning, especially in anyone who is in an ‘at risk’ group.
+Eating raw eggs, eggs with runny yolks or any food that contains raw eggs and is uncooked or only lightly cooked can cause food poisoning, especially in anyone who is in an "at risk" group.
 These groups include: